 The XPath constraint allows for custom, hard-coded limitations on the data displayed.
 This constraint will be appended to the constraints (if any) already applied through security and context.

 XPath constraints are applied equally to all users and only apply to the data displayed in a single data widget.
-If the goal is to shield a particular subset of the data from users then entity access rules are superior in that they can be tailored to each individual user role and that they apply system-wide.
+If the goal is to restrict access to a particular subset of the data for users then access rules for entities should be used as they can be applied to an individual user role and they apply system-wide.